openstack/cyborg/doc/specs/queens/approved/cyborg-fpga-model-proposal.rst

 Blueprint url is not available yet https://blueprints.launchpad.net/openstack-cyborg/+spec/cyborg-fpga-modelling

 This spec proposes the DB modelling schema for tracking reprogrammable resources

 Problem description
 ===================

 A field-programmable gate array (FPGA) is an integrated circuit designed to be configured by a customer or a designer after manufacturing.
 Their advantage lies in that they are sometimes significantly faster for some applications because of their parallel nature and optimality in terms of the number of gates used for a certain process.
 Hence, using FPGA for application acceleration in cloud has been becoming desirable.
-Cyborg as a management framwork for heterogeneous accelerators ,tracking and deploying FPGAs are much needed features.
+Cyborg as a management framwork for heterogeneous accelerators, tracking and deploying FPGAs are much needed features.

 Use Cases
 ---------

 When user requests FPGA resources, scheduler will use placement agent [1]_ to select appropriate hosts that have the requested FPGA resources.

 When a FPGA type resource is allocated to a VM, Cyborg needs to track down which exact device has been assigned in the database.
 On the other hand, when the resource is released, Cyborg will need to be detached and free the exact resource.

 When a new device is plugged in to the system(host), Cyborg needs to discover it and store it into the database

 Proposed change
 ===============